stefaneichert/thanados/install.md

 ### Content and Layout Adaptions

-The html content of the index and about page is now containing the information on the THANADOS Project.
+The HTML content of the index and about page is now containing the information on the THANADOS Project.
 Please change logos, text and whatever you like to fit it to your requirements.